Dr Sharif Ismail

 1. Improving understanding of health system resilience and responses to shocks (humanitarian, conflict-related, climatic etc) - including how we think about these concepts, ways in which resilience can be assessed and/or measured, and approaches to strengthening it; and

-2. Systems approaches to optimising the delivery, and uptake of, vaccination across populations.
+2. Applications of methods from systems science to optimise the delivery, and uptake of, essential health services across populations.